kmariappan/strapi-plugin-toolkit/README.md

 # strapi-plugin-toolkit

 Content-type generator and utilities for better Developer Experience.

-it generates content types and content objects to make CRUD simple with IntelliSense.
+It generates content types and content objects to make CRUD simple with IntelliSense.

-if you use in typescript projects will give type inference and required filed error while createing new content.
+Using typescript projects will give type inference and required filed errors while creating new content.

 ⚠️ Before We Get Started
-### This is Development version and not stable.
+### This is a Development version and not stable.

 ## Installation